PempheroKamundi/course-sync/README.md

     style H fill:#e8f5e8
 ```

-### 1. Chain of Responsibility: Change Detection
+### 1. Chain of Responsibility: Our Change Detection

-The DiffEngine uses a chain of handlers to detect changes at different levels:
+Our DiffEngine uses a chain of handlers to detect changes at different levels:

 ```python
 class DiffEngine: